djoksimo/djoksimo/README.md

 ### Hi 👋

-I’m Danilo & I'm a software engineering student and the Co-Founder of [Scena 360](https://links.scena360.com/ZIm0cg).
+I'm a software engineering student and the Co-Founder of [Scena 360](https://links.scena360.com/ZIm0cg).

 Host immersive meetups on Scena 360 in extended reality on the web.